 Beards can protect men from exposure to about 90 percent of harmful ultraviolet rays, according to research out of the University of Queensland in Australia.
 As a result, bearded guys may be less prone to skin cancer — at least on a very specific patch of their face and neck.
 “While beards will never be as sun-safe as sunscreen, they certainly are a factor in blocking UV rays,” study author Alfio Parisi, the associate dean for the school of Health, Engineering and Sciences, told The Independent.
 Think of it as the opposite of a sunburned bald spot.

 Bearded men may be more attractive to women, studies suggest, but this depends on whether that woman’s father had a beard.
 Scientists suspect this may have something to do with sexual imprinting or the theory that future mate preferences are formed at a young age and modeled after parents.
-It sounds creepy, but it can actually make buying beard balm in bulk more fun for the whole family.
+It makes buying beard balm in bulk more fun for the whole family!

 It’s not all roses for bearded folk.
 One study found that infrequent shaving of facial hair was linked with early deaths from all causes, but most notably cardiovascular disease.
 Researchers suspect that this increased death risk is mainly due to lifestyle differences, because bearded men were more likely to be shorter, less likely to be married, had fewer orgasms, and were more prone to smoking.
 Still, there may be hormonal factors at play.
 So live it up while you can, bearded guys.